 The Audit Committee holds as many meetings as necessary with a minimum of four per year.
-Paul Cornet de Ways Ruart attends Audit Committee meetings as a non-voting observer.
+Paul Cornet de Ways Ruart and Heloisa Sicupira attend Audit Committee meetings as non-voting observers.

 The Finance Committee

 The Finance Committee consists of at least three, but no more than seven, members appointed by the Board.
 The Board appoints a chair and may, if deemed appropriate, a vice-chair from among the Finance Committee members.
 The CEO and the Chief Financial Officer are invited ex officio to the Finance Committee meetings unless explicitly decided otherwise.
 Other employees are invited on an ad hoc basis as deemed useful.